centreon/centreon-archived/doc/en/installation/from_iso.rst

     service centengine status
     service centcore status

- If they are not running, start them
+ If these services are not running, start them.

  * Start Centreon Broker